 How might the facility change and grow over time?
 Healthcare is ever changing.

-Despite the numerous challenges commonly seen in these adaptive reuse projects, with careful selection of the right property, a healthcare system may significantly reduce construction time, bringing services to market faster, while saving 20 to 30 percent of the cost of construction.
+Despite the numerous challenges commonly seen in these adaptive reuse projects, with careful selection of the right property, a healthcare system may significantly reduce construction time, bringing services to market faster, while saving up to 30% of the cost of construction.